mabartos/keycloak-quarkus-extensions/README.md

 ./kc-extension.sh start-dev
 ```

-Now, you should be able to access extended Keycloak instance at `localhost:8080`.
+Now, you should be able to access extended nightly Keycloak instance at `localhost:8080`.

 The `build` command generates extended Keycloak distribution as files: